jeffgillan/automate-metashape/README.md

 # Easy, reproducible Metashape workflows

-A tool to make it easy to run python-based scripting of full workflows using Agisoft Metashape.
+This is a tool to make it easy to run python-based scripting of full workflows using Agisoft Metashape.
 Scripting increases the speed of image product creation and makes your workflows fully reproducible and documented.
 We demonstrate [native installation](#native-installation--setup) as well as a [docker workflow](#docker-container-setup).
 We show you how to run serial batches (on you local machine) and as parallel jobs on a compute cluster.
 All of the python code has been written for you.
 You need to provide **1.** a Metashape license, **2.** your images, and optionally **3.** ground control points.

 Table of Contents